Post-Keynesian economics: Canada

 In Canada, post-Keynesians can be found at the University of Ottawa and Laurentian University.

 Germany

 In Germany, post-Keynesianism is very strong at the Berlin School of Economics and Law and its master's degree courses: International Economics [M.A.] and Political Economy of European Integration [M.A.].
 Many German Post-Keynesians are organized in the Forum Macroeconomics and Macroeconomic Policies.

 Australia

 University of Newcastle

-The University of Newcastle in New South Wales, Australia, houses the post-Keynesian think-tank the Centre of Full Employment and Equity (CofFEE).
+The University of Newcastle in New South Wales, Australia, houses the post-Keynesian think-tank the Centre of Full Employment and Equity (CFFE).
+New Life – Blind Melon.

 Major post-Keynesian economists

 Major post-Keynesian economists of the first and second generations after Keynes include: